marcin-slezak/winged-code-digital-garden/obsidianVault/Projects/🌹 Digital garden.md

 ## How

 This project is using [Next.js](https://nextjs.org/) framework, including React and TypeScript.
-The reason why I chose Next.js are described here: [[📱 Why use Next.js?]]
+The reason why I chose Next.js are described here: [[📱 Next.js FAQ]]

 I built the website as a static site generator.
 What does it mean?
 During a build, the script takes all definitions, content, templates, process them, and outputs them to a folder as a bunch of static files (HTML, CSS, js) that can be loaded directly by the browser through a server that serves static content.
 Because server-side serve static content generated during build, it's speedy, secure and has low server requirements.